 In some circumstances this may not be possible, or may have been tried and the behaviour still continues.
 We will then look at other options available, placing an emphasis on prevention and early intervention.

 Mediation is a quick and effective way of resolving neighbour disputes at an early stage.
 It is a voluntary process that allows you to reach a mutually acceptable solution.
 Around 80% of cases where it is agreed to hold a joint meeting result in an agreement between both parties.
 It can be arranged with or without both parties meeting face to face and will help both parties to communicate better, understand each other’s concerns and to jointly come up with solutions to help resolve the dispute.
 In Aylesbury Vale, we use the mediation service provided by Mediation Bucks, an independent organisation.
-More information can be found on their website here, and you can self refer to them if you would prefer not to do so via AVDC.
+More information can be found on the Mediation Bucks website, and you can self refer to them if you would prefer not to do so via Buckinghamshire Council.

-If the above options do not work, please see here for further information on ‘How to report anti-social behaviour’.
+If the above options do not work, please see our web page for further information on ‘How to report anti-social behaviour’.

 Victims First support victims of crime and anti-social behaviour across Aylesbury Vale.
 They provide free emotional and practical support to victims whether or not the crime has been reported to the Police.

-You can contact Victims First by telephone on 0300 1234 148 or via their website.
+You can contact Victims First by telephone on 0300 1234 148 or via the Victims First website.